kubermatic/docs/content/kubermatic/master/advanced/proxy_whitelisting/_index.en.md

 +++
-title = "Kubermatic Proxy Whitelisting" date = 2019-09-13T12:07:15+02:00
-weight = 90
+title = "Kubermatic Kubernetes Platform (KKP) Proxy Whitelisting" date = 2019-09-13T12:07:15+02:00 weight = 90

 +++

-To enable Kubermatic behind a proxy environment, the following targets need to be reachable.
+To enable KKP behind a proxy environment, the following targets need to be reachable.

 {{% notice note %}}
-If you use the [Kubermatic offline mode](https://docs.kubermatic.io/advanced/offline_mode/#kubermatic-offline-mode), images will get pulled from the defined private registry (e.g. `172.20.0.2:5000`) instead of the public registries.
-For more details see the [Kubermatic offline mode](https://docs.kubermatic.io/advanced/offline_mode/#kubermatic-offline-mode) section.
+If you use the [KKP offline mode](https://docs.kubermatic.io/advanced/offline_mode/#kubermatic-offline-mode), images will get pulled from the defined private registry (e.g. `172.20.0.2:5000`) instead of the public registries.
+For more details see the [KKP offline mode](https://docs.kubermatic.io/advanced/offline_mode/#kubermatic-offline-mode) section.
 {{% /notice %}}

-## Kubermatic Machine Controller
+## KKP Machine Controller

 Resources pulled on machine controller nodes